SagarHegde1/RecipeVault/README.md

-# 📖 Recipe Vault – Your Personal Hub for Cooking Inspiration (Recipe Management System Web App )
+# 📖 Recipe Vault (Recipe Management System Web App )

 Recipe Vault is a modern recipe-sharing platform designed for food lovers, home cooks, and culinary explorers.
 It allows users to create, share, and discover recipes in an easy and engaging way.
 Each recipe includes detailed ingredients, step-by-step instructions, and optional images to make cooking more enjoyable.